 - The Veteran or surviving spouse meets income requirements.

 - The Veteran, spouse of a living Veteran, or surviving spouse of a Veteran needs assistance with bathing, grooming, meal preparation, etc. on a regular basis in order to stay independent in their home or chosen place of residence.

-Our VA Accredited Benefits Agents can help Veterans and their spouses apply for this benefit from the comfort of their own home and get approved 97% of the time within 4-6 weeks.
+Our VA Accredited Benefits Agents can help Veterans and their spouses apply for this program from the comfort of their own home and get approved 99% of the time within 4-6 weeks.
 Going to a local VA Regional Office to apply will most likely result in many trips to the VA Office, long lines, and waiting up to 10 years to get a decision on their application.
 Only a small percentage of these applicants end up getting a maximum benefit award.
 See below video for the CBS News Investigation on local VA Regional Offices – uncovers how VA employees “hide” benefit applications in cabinets for years to reduce their work load.

 A Ten Year Wait?